mfocchi/locosim/Readme.md

 # Usage with a Virtual Machine

-Download the following [virtual machine](https://www.dropbox.com/sh/5trh0s5y1xzdjds/AACchznJb7606MbQKb6-fUiUa) (made for VirtualBox) and run the lab experiments that are present in  **robot_control/lab_descriptions**
+Download the following [virtual machine](https://www.dropbox.com/sh/5trh0s5y1xzdjds/AACchznJb7606MbQKb6-fUiUa) (made for VirtualBox) and run the lab experiments that are present in  **robot_control/lab_descriptions**.
+Note that there are 2 Virtual machines available, one for Ubuntu 16 and one for Ubuntu 20.
+I strongly recommend to use the Ubuntu 20 one, because all the files base_controllerXX.py files are no longer compatible with Ubuntu 16.